workfloworchestrator/orchestrator-core/docs/index.md

 to help facilitate collaboration.
 We invite all who are interested to take a look and to contribute!__

 ## Orchestration
 When do you orchestrate and when do you automate?
 The answer is you probably need both.
-Automation helps you execute repetetive tasks reliably and easily, Orchestration adds a layer and allows you to add more intelligence to the tasks you need to automate and to have a complete audit log of changes.
+Automation helps you execute repetitive tasks reliably and easily, Orchestration adds a layer and allows you to add more intelligence to the tasks you need to automate and to have a complete audit log of changes.